jaredpalmer/react-conf-2018/README.md

 By [Jared Palmer](https://twitter.com/jaredpalmer) at [React Conf 2018](https://conf.reactjs.org).

+---

-This is the source code to my talk at React Conf 2018 called "Moving to React Suspense".
+This is the source code to the application I demo'd at React Conf 2018.
 It is a small slice of Spotify called Suspensify.
 It's built with create react app, reach router, and good ol' setState.

 - [Watch the full talk on YouTube](https://youtu.be/SCQgE4mTnjU)